lostintangent/gistpad/README.md

 ### Scratch Notes

-To make it easy to capture ephemeral/fleeting notes as you learn new things throughout the day, GistPad allows you to create "scratch notes" by running the `GistPad: New Scratch Note` command.
+To make it easy to capture ephemeral/fleeting notes as you learn new things throughout the day, GistPad allows you to create "scratch notes" by clicking the `New scratch note...` command under the `Scratch Notes` node in the `Gists` tree (or running the `GistPad: New Scratch Note` command).
 A scratch note is simply a text document, whose name is formatted based on the time it was created.
-By default, scratch notes create Markdown documents, but you can customize that behavior (e.g. to create text/AsciiDoc/etc. files) by customizing the `GistPad > Scratch Notes: Extension` setting.
+By default, scratch notes create Markdown documents, but you can customize that behavior (e.g. to create text/AsciiDoc/etc. files) by customizing the `GistPad > Scratch Notes: File Extension` setting.

 In order to help differentiate scratch notes from your "permanent notes", scratch notes appear as children of a top-level `Scratch Notes` node in the `Gists` tree.
 This makes it easy to view your outstanding scratch notes, so you can periodically audit them, in order to migrate any meaningful content to a more appropriate location (e.g. a new or existing gist).

 <img width="200px" src="https://user-images.githubusercontent.com/116461/75699016-908f0b00-5c64-11ea-95d9-e8c8faf93738.png" />

 You can create as many scratch notes as you need, and when you're done with them, you can delete indiviual notes and/or clear all of your notes by right-clicking the `Scratch Notes` node in the tree and selecting `Clear Scratch Notes`.
-Since scratch notes are meant to be ephemeral, you can't rename or duplicate them like other gist files.

-> Behind the scenes, scratch notes are simply files that are managed within a "special" gist on your behalf.
+> Behind the scenes, scratch notes are simply files that are managed within a "special" secret gist on your behalf.
 This way, you can focus entirely on the epeheraml nature of the notes, and not worry about creating/deleting gists.

 ## Interactive Playgrounds